ekwan/PyPlate/docs/source/users_guide/working_with_containers.rst

 Dilute the solution to 0.5M (Results in 200 mL of 0.5M solution)::

     salt_water = salt_water.dilute(solute=salt, solvent=water, concentration='0.5 M')

+.. note:: Containers are immutable.
+Functions that modify a container return a new container.

 >>> print(salt_water.instructions)
 Add 5.844 g of NaCl, 94.156 mL of H2O to a container.